smallintro/springboot-rabbitmq-services/README.md

 - Fanout Exchange sends message to all the bound queues.
 - Topic Exchange sends message to the multiple queues where routing key partially matches with binding key.
 - Header Exchange sends message to queue based on header property key value instead of routing key.
 Routing key not required while binding.
-- Default Exchange sends to queue where routing key = queue name.
+- Default Exchange sends message to queue where routing key = queue name.
 No need to mention exchange while sending message.
 Its nameless exchange.
+- Dead Letter Exchange: If no matching queue is found then the message is silently dropped.
+RabbitMQ provides this Amqp exchange which captures the messages that are not deliverable.

 Install RabbitMQ Server on Windows:
 -----------------------------